 What Else for Disney Plus?

-You can find all this stuff anytime on Disney Plus, on demand.
+You can find all this stuff anytime on Disney Plus, on demand, for $6.99/month or $69.99/year.
 And I haven’t even gotten into the animated movie classics like The Little Mermaid and Aladdin, Sister Act (all the Sister Acts), Boy Meets World (oh, Mr. Feeny, may you never age), and all the Honey, I Shrunk the Kids! movies.
 You brought back our childhood, Disney Plus.
 You’ve handed it to us on our flat screen TVs.
 We bow in gratitude to our Mousey Overlords.